What trained Open Space Technology Facilitators could do for Organisations

 - for most managers not having a clear agenda feels rather frightening.

-This lack of a clear agenda (the agenda is created by the participants on the spot at the start of an Open Space Event) is probably the biggest stumbling block within commercial organisations, as managers and sponsors have be able to state clearly what the expected outcome of such a meeting should be (in order to justify the funding for it, for instance).
+This lack of a clear agenda (the agenda is created by the participants on the spot at the start of an Open Space Event) is probably the biggest stumbling block within commercial organisations, as managers and sponsors are often expected to state clearly what the anticipated outcomes of such a meeting should be (in order to justify the funding for it, for instance).
 Yet that is precisely the catch 22.
 Open Space Technology relies on emergence, serendipity and new creative solutions to whatever challenges brought the people together to the Open Space event in the first place.
 Agendas pre-define solutions, they pre-determine outcomes and as such they stifle emergence.
-The whole point of Open Space Technology without pre-set agendas is to enable issues to emerge which would never have otherwise arisen.
+The whole point of Open Space Technology without pre-set agendas is to enable issues to emerge which would otherwise never have arisen.

-In the long run Open Space Technology also sets some foundations for the organisation to shift from a mechanical command-and-control perspective to a more living, organic and responsive one, one able to continuously adapt and learn.
-Each larger organisation should have one or two Open Space Tech facilitators.
+In the long run Open Space Technology can set some foundations for the organisation to shift from a mechanical command-and-control perspective to a more living, organic and responsive one, one able tocontinuously adapt and learn.
+Larger organisations should therefore have one or two internal Open Space Tech facilitators.
 Ideally organisations should be operating in a permanent Open Space Tech mode or mindset all the time, and having an Open Space Tech facilitator on board who can keep that spirit alive would be nothing but beneficial.